Final report for GNE17-150

-Food Safety trainings conducted by MDA in collaboration with the University of Maryland (UMD) provide a platform for interactive education on food safety issues and up-to-date research.
-How to implement on-farm interventions that minimize biological hazards during crop production, and how to develop a food safety plan are all covered during these trainings to functionally increase on-farm food safety practices.
+Food Safety trainings conducted by MDA in collaboration with the University of Maryland provide a platform for interactive education on food safety issues and up-to-date research.
 Water standards and testing are an important component of this training, but it is often difficult to convey and translate research findings to information growers can use, since so many data gaps on irrigation water-based microbial risks remain.
-The proposed research intends to fill these data gaps, enhancing understanding on water-based food safety risks and improve food safety trainings.
+In addition to filling these gaps, this project intends to enhance understanding on water-based food safety risks through grower outreach at food safety trainings.